jhancuch/housing-prices-ames-ia/README.md

 | Validation Set RMSE | 0.060 | 0.056 | 0.056 | 0.057 |
 | Test Set RMSE | 0.18526 | 0.35116 | 0.34753 | 0.21672 |

+The table above provides a good overview of the development of each model.
+Overall, we can see that we likely overfit our non-linear components leading to poor predictions compared to just the linear model with no non-linear components.

+The table shows the cross validation of the test set, the validation set, and then the final test set results.
+While the Polynomial, Indicator, and Piecewise Polynomial models all displayed similar R^2 cross-validation values, and validation set RMSEs, the Piecewise Polynomial has roughly .14 better RMSEs than the other two.
+While it does have .001 higher RMSE in the validation set, I doubt this small of a value difference is indicating substantially less overfit.
+Instead, potentially the flexability of the spline at the knot with the piecewise polynomial allowed it to have a smoother fit to the data, allowing better predictions in the test set compared to the Indicator function or the Polynomials.

 ### Results and Evaluation